 In addition to receiving a fair wage and safe working environment, employees receive tax-free transportation allowance, an annual bonus, medical coverage, pension/savings, access to interest-free loans, and time off for education.
 This factory was founded in 2006, and some of their current employees have been with them since day one!

-Yeshiwa has been working for Sabahar for 12 years.
+Yeshiwa has been working for this partner for 12 years.
 She is now Fringing Supervisor.
 Yeshiwa went to school until grade 8 but then dropped out.
 Yeshiwa is a single mother.
-She has three children; an 11-year-old, 9-year-old and 5-year-old.
+She has three children; an 11-year-old, a 9-year-old and a 5-year-old.

 I like to give my opinions and my ideas in meetings.
 I can talk openly with my supervisor, which I really like.
 I saw that our system for managing the fringing staff was not very professional.
 I suggested a new system to the HR department and her supervisor and they accepted the proposal.
 They are now modifying the way in which the department works.